 Decimal places: This will be pre-filled based on sensor type, unless you’ve chosen “Custom.”
 It can be changed.

-Visible: If you want to be able to monitor the sensor tile in the mobile and web applications, then tick this box.
+Visible: If you want to be able to monitor the sensor tile in innius insight for Android and innius admin, then tick this box.
 If the data isn’t worth monitoring, or you only want to use it as the basis for other virtual sensors, leave it unchecked.

 For information about defining thresholds, refer to the article: How are thresholds used?.

 With the above definitions you have enough information to create your virtual sensor, although to make it operational you will need to create a script.
 Refer to the article about the script editor.

 If you now want to add another sensor of the same type to the same machine, tick the box “Add another sensor with these settings.”
 When you click “save,” you will be taken to another add sensor page, in which most of the definitions will be pre-filled.

 If you have finished, click “save” to save your virtual sensor, and if you're not adding another, similar sensor, you will be taken back to the sensor list.